 Blender – The Most Powerful Functions

-Blender is better known as a 3D modelling tool and that's its core functionality, but Blender has a very powerful video editor functionality.
+Blender is better known as a 3D modeling tool and that's its core functionality, but Blender has a very powerful video editor functionality.

 One thing to know before trying it is that it's a professional-like software, and it's not so user-friendly for beginners or users whom are not very savvy in terms of video edition.
 Even if you are comfortable working with pro video editing software, it might take a little while to get your way around the different functions.
 So if you're looking for an easy to use, click-here-and-there application, that can get editing done in minutes, this is not the option for you.